WebAssembly/gc/proposals/gc/Post-MVP.md

 The basic idea would be introducing a notion of _static fields_ in a form of immutable meta object that is shared between multiple instances of the same type.
 There are various ways in which this could be modelled, details are TBD.

 **Why Post-MVP:** Such a feature only saves space, so isn't critical for the MVP.
-Furthermore, there isn't much precedence for exposing such a mechanism to user code in low-level form, so no obvious design philosophy to follow.
+Furthermore, there isn't much precedent for exposing such a mechanism to user code in low-level form, so no obvious design philosophy to follow.

 ## Threads and Shared References